shinyamakita/squid-proxy/README.md

 ## About Me

 👋 Hi!
-I'm a Cloud Engineer specializing in Azure, AWS and containerization.
+I'm a Cloud Engineer specializing in Azure, AWS and containerization with Terraform.
 Always excited about new cloud technology opportunities!

 💼 Available for consulting and freelance projects